PierreSenellart/provsql/doc/provsql.md

    The C++ compiler should support C++ 2017.

-3. The `uuid-ossp` extension for PostgreSQL (on Debian-based systems, it is found in the `postgresql-contrib-9.x` package for PostgreSQL version 9.x, and is installed automatically for PostgreSQL version >= 10; on Homebrew, in the `ossp-uuid` package; if you compile PostgreSQL from source, make sure to also compile and install the additional modules in the `contrib` directory).
+3. The `uuid-ossp` extension for PostgreSQL (on Debian-based systems, it is installed automatically with PostgreSQL; on Homebrew, it is found in the `ossp-uuid` package; if you compile PostgreSQL from source, make sure to also compile and install the additional modules in the `contrib` directory).

 4. The Boost container library and the Boost serializer library (on Debian-based systems, they are found in the `libboost-dev` and `libboost-serialization-dev` packages).

 5. Optionally, for probability computation through knowledge compilation, any or all of the following software (note that some of them are not